 - Chinese courts do not generally take orders from foreign arbitrators.
 Many arbitrations concern intellectual property or company management disputes that require some form of injunctive relief.
 Chinese courts apparently view it is an affront to Chinese sovereignty to be told what to do by a foreign arbitrator and they invariably ignore such orders from an arbitrator.

 As you can imagine, a clever defense attorney in this situation can devise an almost infinite number of objections to any statement of foreign law or any translation from a foreign language into Chinese.
 Usually, the judge is not motivated to end these disputes, so the potential for delay is almost limitless.
-Even if the court gets to the point of making a decision, any chance of preliminary relief is lost, rendering the litigation ineffective.
+Even if the court gets to the point of making a decision, any chance of preliminary relief is lost, reducing the effectiveness of the litigation.

-Use written contracts in China to follow the current trend.
-Follow the above three rules to make them enforceable.
+Use China-specific written contracts in China and follow the above three rules to make them enforceable.